kisom/klogger/doc/manual.rst

    Several log levels are available:

    + FATAL (32): the system is in an unsuable state, and cannot continue to run.
-Most of the logging for this
+It's expected that shortly after logging a fatal message, the program will halt.
    + CRITICAL (16): critical conditions.
 The error, if uncorrected, is likely to cause a fatal condition shortly.
 An example is running out of disk space.
 This is something that the ops team should get